 What are the factors that could impact the overall return of a property or portfolio, and how well are you prepared to address those?
 What types of resources are you dedicating to identify worthwhile ideas to pilot?
 What strategies are being implemented to reduce operational costs today and in the near future?

 This is not an exhaustive list, but here are 5 ways to use building commissioning software to reduce costs and improve NOI:

 Is your equipment running only when it needs to be?
 Even in buildings with sophisticated building management systems (BMS), the programmed schedule is not always optimal.
 In almost every building, at least one piece of critical equipment (boiler, chiller, HVAC unit, pump, elevator, etc.) is on when it could be off, thus wasting money and increasing wear and tear.

-Running an analysis on the schedule of each piece of equipment and visually overlaying this data with occupancy rates can expose these inefficiencies.
+Running an analysis on the schedule of each piece of equipment and visually overlaying these data with occupancy rates can expose these inefficiencies.
 This should be performed often as maintenance staff sometimes forgets to change schedules back after activities are performed.

 CRE properties that bill their tenants for their individual consumption often must rely on manual meter readings and extremely inefficient accounting processes.
 These activities, plus the potential costs of human error when creating invoices, are sources of operational waste that should be avoided at all costs.

 To make the electric submetering process more efficient, companies should find an alternative to manual meter readings and transfer data to a cloud-based system.
 To go beyond, invoices should be sent automatically when the billing period ends, tracked digitally and integrated into the standard accounting or property management system to avoid transcribing numbers and risking human error.

 Equipment malfunctions are a fact of life for building operators and maintenance staff.
 But the process with which issues are handled can significantly impact labor allocation and the bottom line.